opencodeiiita/Text-It/README.md

 - Single commit per pull request and name the commit as something meaningful, example: Adding <-your-name-> in students/mentors section.

--Reference the issue numbers in the commit message if it resolves an open issue.
-Follow the pattern given in [PR_TEMPLATE.md](https://github.com/opencodeiiita/GeekHaven-Community-App/blob/master/PR_TEMPLATE.md)
+- Reference the issue numbers in the commit message if it resolves an open issue.
+Follow the pattern given in [PR_TEMPLATE.md](https://github.com/opencodeiiita/Text-It/blob/master/PR_TEMPLATE.md)

 - Provide the link to live gh-pages from your forked repository or relevant screenshot for easier review.